Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How You Can Affect Your D.C.
 Paycheck

-If you want to tweak your paycheck, you can do so by using your W-4 form.
-If you ended up paying a lot of taxes in April and think that will happen again, you may want to adjust your paycheck by increasing your withholding.
+If you want to tweak your paycheck, look no further than your W-4 form.
+If you ended up paying a lot of taxes in April and think that will happen again, you may want to adjust your paycheck by lowering your allowances or increasing your withholding.

 You can also withhold additional money by asking your employer to take a dollar amount out of each paycheck.
 All you need to do is write down how much you want taken out on the appropriate line on the W-4.
 It might look like a smaller paycheck, but think of it as paying taxes upfront so you’re not caught paying a large sum all at once come tax season.
 You also run the risk of facing underpayment penalties if you severely underpay taxes throughout the year.